S&D Coffee & Tea Supports Future of Specialty Coffee through Fellowship Program

 In addition to the fellowship program, S&D sponsored the Fellows Lounge at the Symposium, which offered participants a place to connect and continue conversations spurred by the event’s sessions.
 New this year, Fellows also shared their work at presentations held in the Lounge — speaking to a variety of topics ranging from gender equity and anthropology to sensory science and chemistry.

 Another addition this year is a mentoring program that matched Fellows with leaders in the global coffee industry for a series of conversations and in-person dialogue.
-Four individuals from S&D served as mentors: Bonnie Hall, sourcing and quality manager; Helen Griffith, director of marketing; David Piza, director of corporate social responsibility and sustainability; and Maya Zuniga, director of product innovation.
+Three individuals from S&D served as mentors: Bonnie Hall, sourcing and quality manager; Helen Griffith, director of marketing; and David Piza, director of corporate social responsibility and sustainability.

 Below are comments from the 2016 Re:co Fellows:

 “The S&D sponsored Re:co Symposium experience was game-changing because it helped to open my mind even more regarding the future of coffee.
 All the speakers were extremely engaging and the big ideas they shared really resonated with me.
 I’ll definitely be thinking differently about how I approach coffee going forward.” – Dylan Olinoski, chief imagination officer with Coffee Table Times

 “Learning as a Fellow is a unique experience, especially with an accompanying mentor, where the academic and business sides of coffee blend together and framed in Re:co became a useful source of tools.
 To learn science and business in such a professional environment is a motivation to keep working for the development of the coffee industry in my country starting at the farm level all the way to the end consumer in a coffee shop.
 The people at Re:co are as special as the coffees and I will be ever grateful to SCAA and S&D Coffee & Tea for this opportunity.” – Iliana Delgado, Agropecuaria Berlin S.A.S.